potash/bergman/README.md

-Python script for generating and viewing "truncated Bergman metrics" of the 2-sphere.
+Python script for generating and viewing what you might call <i>truncated random Bergman metrics</i> of the 2-sphere in R^3.
 For example

     python bergman.py 1